pbrgld/loggify/README.md

 - 🕵️ **Caller info support** – trace logs back to where they were triggered
 - 🕒 **Customizable timestamps** – add or remove as needed
 - 😎 **Emoji-based or text-based tags** – switch as you like
+- 🔌 **Native Grafana Loki Support** - go beyond console logging and push your logs to GrafanaLoki
 - 🔧 **Built to play nicely with Bun.js** – but works with Node.js too!

 ## ⚙️ Installation